 The specific ab initio physics approaches that we are targeting include first-principles calculations within the Standard Model (SM) of nuclear and particle physics, work to understand physics beyond the SM in the framework of string theory, and theory calculations for astroparticle physics.
 Complementing these efforts is work towards approaches that do not use AI to study a known theory, but instead to determine what previously unknown theory underlies observations.
 While the target physics spans a wide range of frameworks and scales, success in these areas all rely intimately on our efforts to advance the field of AI itself with work in interpretability, speed, and incorporating physical symmetries into AI frameworks, i.e. to develop the field of ab initio AI.

-IAIFI Theory Projects: Accelerating Lattice Field Theory with AI, Exploring the Multiverse with AI, Classifying Knots with AI, Astrophysical Simulations with AI, Towards an AI Physicist, and String Theory Conjectures via AI.
+IAIFI Physics Theory Projects: Accelerating Lattice Field Theory with AI, Exploring the Multiverse with AI, Classifying Knots with AI, Astrophysical Simulations with AI, Toward an AI Physicist, and String Theory Conjectures via AI.

-IAIFI Experimental Projects: Interpretable AI for the LHC, Real-Time Processing with AI, Neutrinos Imaging with AI, LIGO Noise Reduction with AI, Accelerating Gravitational Waveform Computations with AI, and Identifying Electromagnetic Counterparts for Multi-Messenger Astrophysics with AI.
+IAIFI Physics Experiment Projects: Interpretable AI for the LHC, Real-Time Processing with AI, Neutrinos Imaging with AI, LIGO Noise Reduction with AI, Accelerating Gravitational Waveform Computations with AI, and Identifying Electromagnetic Counterparts for Multi-Messenger Astrophysics with AI.

 As discussed above, ab initio AI promises to greatly improve theoretical and experimental physics in ways that we are only beginning to explore.
 In turn, the unique features of these physics applications offer compelling research opportunities in AI more broadly.
 For example, physical systems often feature exact or approximate symmetries.
 Exploiting these known invariances in data structures and algorithms is a key to developing efficient algorithms for physics applications, but is also likely to be transformative in broader contexts.
 Physics-informed architectures and hardware development promise advances in the speed of AI algorithms, and work in statistical physics is providing a theoretical foundation for understanding AI dynamics.
 The IAIFI is supporting these efforts that deeply entwine our ab initio AI research with our ab inito physics goals.